bitemyapp/teef/posts/2018-03-14-how-i-stream-coding.md

 >FWIW I tried setting the gain low on my Blue Yeti, it wasn't enough.
 I had to scream at the mic when the gain was low enough not to pick up noise.

-~At time of writing, it doesn't seem like the Blue Spark is available any more.~ (See above about the model refresh)
+<s>At time of writing, it doesn't seem like the Blue Spark is available any more.</s> (See above about the model refresh)

 It's possible an XLR condenser mic with a mixer could be okay for your purposes, but most of the Blue mics are USB now which severely limits their usefulness.
 Not my bag of chips but I wanted to include a different viewpoint.